Smart-Solutions-Iceland/passi-public-documentation/docs/Overview/index.rst

 Overview
 ==========

 Sorry!
-This part of the documentation not ready yet.
+This part of the documentation is not ready yet.